PetchMa/PetchMa/README.md

 I'm an 18 year old incoming first year student @UofToronto who's into machine learning, astronomy, and academic research.

-Currently I'm an intern researcher **[@UCBerkeleySETI](https://github.com/UCBerkeleySETI)** building and scaling astronomy search algorithms to the cloud using things like, GCP, Kubernetes + Docker, and flask to serve our platform!
+Currently I'm an intern researcher **[@UCBerkeleySETI](https://github.com/UCBerkeleySETI)** building and scaling astronomy search algorithms to the cloud using technologies like, GCP, Kubernetes + Docker, and flask to serve our infrastructure platform!
 I also focus on building ML algorithms to specifically search for signals within radio spectrograms.

 ## Find Me 🌎